pengzell/mamo/index.md

  ## Markets & Mobility
  *A research project funded by the European Research Council and led by Per Engzell at University College London.*
 feature_image: "https://picsum.photos/1300/400?image=954"
-excerpt: "This project reorients the focus of intergenerational mobility research by highlighting the labor market as an arena for the reproduction of advantage.
-Additionally, it will evaluate intervention strategies to promote fair opportunity in the labor market."
+excerpt: "This project reorients the focus of intergenerational mobility research by highlighting the labor market as an arena for the reproduction of advantage and evaluates strategies to promote fair opportunity in the labor market."
 ---

 Intergenerational mobility, the ability to rise economically regardless of family background, is a key measure of fairness in society.
 While education has traditionally been viewed as the path to mobility, its transformative power is facing challenges in a rapidly evolving job market.
-This project reorients the focus of intergenerational mobility research by highlighting the labor market as an arena for the reproduction of advantage.
-Additionally, it will evaluate intervention strategies to promote fair opportunity in the labor market.
+This project reorients the focus of intergenerational mobility research by highlighting the labor market as an arena for the reproduction of advantage and evaluates strategies to promote fair opportunity in the labor market.

 {% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}